Knowing your stock investing approach is the key.

 Benjamin Graham wrote two books Security Analysis (1934) and The Intelligent Investor (1949).
 Even after so many decades, these books are still relevant.
 However, a lot has changed, and you cannot purely rely on what was recommended by Graham.
 Still, these books are excellent for the kind of work done when stock investing was speculative at best.

-You make money, investing in anything if your pay is less than the value you are getting.
+You make money in investing when you pay less than the value you get.
 No matter which approach you use, you cannot change this equation.

 At a basic level, there are two approaches: fundamental and technical.

 The fundamental investing approach requires an in-depth understanding of the business you are evaluating.

 “Investing is most intelligent when it's most businesslike” – Benjamin Graham.

 I prefer looking at fundamental analysis from two perspectives, commodity business or franchise business.
 Commodities are generally natural resources, and the asset base drives the price.
 In contrast, a franchise business has a distinct advantage.
 Often franchise uses commodities and creates a branding around it.
 E.g. Nestle India is primarily a dairy company but commands pricing power due to its branding power.